-f you are moving to Denmark soon, you must be wondering how the health services look like?
+If you are moving to Denmark soon, you must be wondering how the health services look like.

-Well, no worries, we are here to explain in the best of our understanding.
+Well, no worries, we are here to explain to the best of our understanding.
 And if there are any further queries, please let us know in the comments.

-The Ministry of Health is responsible for establishing the overall context of health and elderly care as well.
+The Ministry of Health is responsible for establishing the overall context of health and elderly care.

 The legislation considers all of the regions, municipalities and related authorities.
 Respective councils govern the five regions in Denmark with 41 members each.
-The regions are accountable for hospital care along with emergency services, psychiatry, services provided by General Practitioner (GP) and private practice specialists.
+The regions are accountable for hospital care along with emergency services, psychiatry, services provided by general practitioners (GP) and private practice specialists.

 Here we look into the relevant ones for new students in Denmark.

-General Information about Health Care System in Denmark
+General Information about the Health Care System in Denmark

-There are two types of health insurance groups in Denmark that are Group 1 and 2.
+There are two types of health insurance groups in Denmark, Group 1 and 2.
 The citizens who are in group 1 have registration with a specific GP.
-They have the right to free medical assistance from their GP, and private specialists in case GP refers you to them.
+They have the right to free medical assistance from their GP, and private specialists in case they get referral from their GP.

-Nevertheless, a referral is not required for you to visit the specialists on your own such as going to ophthalmologists, otologists and dentists.
+Nevertheless, a referral is not required for you to visit some specialists on your own, like when you go to ophthalmologists, otologists and dentists.
 In Denmark, more than 99% of the patients are included in group 1.

 In the case of Group 2 patients, they have the right to receive medical assistance from any GP and could visit private medical specialists without a referral.
-The services may subject to co-payments.
+The services may be subjected to co-payments.

 The primary healthcare sector includes the services given by other health care professionals such as physiotherapists, psychologists and dentists.
 Any treatments by them involve a co-payment; moreover, public subsidies may be available under specific circumstances.

 The GPs are the primary contact point for the citizens and residents of Denmark and hence are in a key position in the Danish Health care system.
-The citizens, at first, contact their GP and get further access to the services.
+Residents, at first, contact their GP and then get further access to other services.

 How to register with a doctor?